ExROPPP: Fast, Accurate and Spin-Pure Calculation of the Electronically Excited States of Organic Hydrocarbon Radicals: Background Theory

 \ese to see if we can construct two spin-adapted states.
 We find that the `$+$' combination is a pure doublet with $S=1/2$, however, the `$-$' combination is not an eigenstate of $\hat S^2$.
 It is clearly impossible then to construct a spin-pure basis for doublet and quartet excited states of a radical from just single excitations from the ground state.

-As previous literature has shown, one must therefore go to higher-order excitations to attempt to satisfy spin-purity whilst calculating doublet and quartet states on the same theoretical footing.\cite{lon55a,mau96a} They considered double excitations of the type $\ket{\Psi_{\bar{i}0}^{\bar0j^\prime}}$ as, along with the single-excitations $\ket{\Psi_i^{j^\prime}}$ and $\ket{\Psi_{\bar i}^{\bar j ^\prime}}$, they complete all permutations of three open-shells in orbitals $i$, $0$ and $j^\prime$ with $M_S=1/2$.
+As previous literature has shown, one must therefore go to higher-order excitations to attempt to satisfy spin-purity whilst calculating doublet and quartet states on the same theoretical footing.\cite{lon55a,mau96a} Double excitations of the type $\ket{\Psi_{\bar{i}0}^{\bar0j^\prime}}$ were suggested as, along with the single-excitations $\ket{\Psi_i^{j^\prime}}$ and $\ket{\Psi_{\bar i}^{\bar j ^\prime}}$, they complete all permutations of three open-shells in orbitals $i$, $0$ and $j^\prime$ with $M_S=1/2$.

 One can construct the matrix representation of $\hat S^2$ in the basis of three excitations: $\ket{\Psi_i^{j^\prime}}$, $\ket{\Psi_{\bar i}^{\bar j ^\prime}}$ and $\ket{\Psi_{\bar i 0}^{\bar 0 j ^\prime}}$